kashifmehdi/Air-Canva/README.md

 ```

 ## Usage ▶️
-Once the project is set up, you can run the main script to start the Air Canvas application.
+Once the project is set up, you can run the main script to start the Canvas application.
 Use your mouse or touchscreen to draw on the canvas.
-Select different colors using the provided buttons, and use the clear all button to reset the canvas.
+Select different colors using the provided color palette, and use the clear all button to reset the canvas.
+You can also save the drawing or painting.😊

 ## Demo 🎬
 [Add link to demo or screenshots here]